-You do not have to provide us with any personal information however, if you do not do so, this may limit the assistance we are able to provide you.
-For example, we may not be able to complete a transaction you have entered into, finalise payment for a product or service you have ordered or supplied, consider or process an application you have made, provide a product or service you have requested, grant credit terms, accept or validate your entry in a promotion or contact you in connection with the promotion, tailor, optimise or enhance your use or experience of our websites, respond to your queries or complaints or otherwise handle your enquiries, process your job application or otherwise provide you with the products, services or benefits you have requested.
+You do not generally have to provide us with any personal information however, if you do not do so, this may limit the assistance we are able to provide you.
+For example, we may not be able to complete a transaction you have entered into, finalise payment for a product or service you have ordered or supplied, consider or process an application you have made, provide a product, service or benefit that you have requested, ensure that you can provide us with products or undertake services that we have requested of you, grant credit terms, accept or validate your entry in a promotion or contact you in connection with the promotion, tailor, optimise or enhance your use or experience of our websites, respond to your queries or complaints or otherwise handle your enquiries or process your job application.

 Who do we disclose your personal information to?

 Metcash may disclose your personal information to various third parties including:

 - related companies and Metcash group companies;